-Offered in nine flamboyant prints, this women’s trench adds splash to any outfit and proves that rainwear doesn’t have to look stodgy.
-The superlight fabric feels gauzy enough for summertime showers and also makes the Golightly ($75) ultra-packable, despite the fact that it extends to mid-thigh.
+Offered a dozen flamboyant prints, this women’s trench adds splash to any outfit and proves that rainwear doesn’t have to look stodgy.
+The superlight fabric feels gauzy enough for summertime showers and also makes the Golightly ultra-packable, despite the fact that it extends to mid-thigh.
 (It folds into its own pocket for easy transport.)

 The fabric and seams are waterproof but not breathable, so this isn’t the best choice for strenuous pursuits.
 Climbing hills or hurrying to make your dinner reservation will likely steam up the interior and leave you feeling clammy.
 But the lack of a high-tech, breathable membrane also makes the Golightly more affordable than performance-oriented jackets.
 After all, not everyone logs hours of activity in extended rain, and travelers who simply need basic coverage for short jaunts between the Lyft and the pub will find this jacket a pleasing accessory.